-A Link header containing rel=describedby shall be returned on GET and HEAD requests.
+A Link header containing rel=describedby shall be returned on GET and HEAD requests for Redfish resources.
 If the referenced JSON Schema is a versioned schema, it shall match the version contained in the value of the @odata.type property returned in this resource.

-A Link header satisfying annotations should be returned on GET and HEAD requests.
+A Link header satisfying annotations should be returned on GET and HEAD requests for Redfish resources.

-8.3 Status codes
+10.3 Status codes